 With Walk-in-lab, you can get access to different home test kits from different specialty labs.
 They include kits for allergy and blood spot testing quickly done at home.

 EverlyWell offers you convenient health testing at home through simple steps.
-It arrives in your home.
-You register the kit, collect your samples, which include dried blood spot samples, send your samples to the lab, and then you can view the results on their secure online platform.
+First, it arrives in your home.
+Next, you register the kit, collect your samples, which include dried blood spot samples, send your samples to the lab, and then you can view the results on their secure online platform.

 Live Smart offers a full health assessment and will assign what they call a health score.
-The company is based in the UK and offers tests ranging from 30 to 249 pounds depending on the number of elements to analyze.
-They go beyond a simple blood test and aims at coaching users to achieve a better lifestyle and health.
+The company is based in the UK and offers tests ranging from 30 to 249 pounds depending on the elements to analyze.
+They go beyond a simple blood test and coach users to achieve a better lifestyle and health.

 The key elements ensure that the samples are processed in a fully certified laboratory.
-The companies offer real customer support and abide by the toughest privacy standard such as HIPAA.
+In addition, the companies offer real customer support and abide by the toughest privacy standard such as HIPAA.